 Later that season, star pitcher Carl Mays of the Boston Red Sox jumped the team and refused to return.
 The Red Sox traded Mays to the Yankees after Johnson ruled that Mays first had to return to Boston and serve a suspension before he could be traded.
 The Yankees owners Jacob Ruppert and Tillinghast Huston got a temporary restraining order allowing Mays to pitch for New York.
 Divided over the issue, the league split into the "Loyal 5" (St. Louis, Philadelphia, Cleveland, Detroit, and Washington) versus the "Insurrectionists" (New York, Boston, and Chicago).
 The Insurrectionists controlled the five-man Board of Directors and stripped Johnson of much of his power.

 The owners met, voted in a new board, and reinstated Johnson.
 The New York owners then bombarded Johnson with lawsuits.
 Late that year things got so ugly that the Insurrectionists gave the league a one-week ultimatum.
 If an agreement could not be reached, the Yankees, Red Sox and White Sox would join a 12-team National League.
-The 12th team would be the first of the Loyal Five to jump.
+The twelfth team would be the first of the Loyal 5 to jump.
 If no team moved, the National League planned to place a team in Detroit.
 Finally, Frank Navin, the Detroit owner, brokered a peace agreement, albeit a tenuous one.
 Johnson now was required to answer to the owners.

 A few months later a story broke centering on suspicion that Comiskey's Chicago White Sox had thrown the 1919 World Series to gamblers.
 Johnson took some pleasure over his former friend's embarrassment.
 But when he tried to ride in and save the situation, the owners balked.
 To restore integrity to the game, baseball's magnates decided to replace the National Commission with an all-powerful commissioner.